dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

   - Did code review for Adrian regarding Operation on Lines
   - Bug #24949: Created new icon for First Form
   - Bug #23946: Removed hidden property check on geometry display
-  - Bug #24485: Changed menu name name from Features to Part Features
+  - Bug #24485: Changed menu name from Features to Part Features
   - Bug #24488: Change dialog title from Define Features to Define/Edit Features
   - Fixed a bug relate with FTIFSManifoldUtiltiy::GetGroupeEntities
   - Tried Alpha installer in Admin account